 More Noise comprises 14 scattered, interconnected and overlapping neon phrases which read ‘MORE NOISE’ and ‘THAN SIGNAL’ in four different colours, installed at floor level.
 The work, in one sense a jumble of neon and tangled cables, invokes the idea of sound, developing Etchells’ interest in the relation between pattern, order, disorder, sense and nonsense.

-The work has been commissioned for Bloomberg SPACE by Bloomberg, 2016, and is being first presented there in a solo show from January-March 2016.
-Shown as part of Artichoke’s Lumiere project, the show centres on More Noise, which features alongside Etchells’ existing works Mirror Pieces (2014) and Let’s Pretend (Large) (2014).
+The work was commissioned for Bloomberg SPACE by Bloomberg, 2016, and was first presented there in a solo show from January-March 2016, as part of Artichoke’s ‘Lumiere’ project.
+The show centered on More Noise, which was featured in dialogue with Etchells’ existing works Mirror Pieces (2014) and Let’s Pretend (Large) (2014).

 About Tim Etchells’ neon and LED works

 Etchells’ neon and LED pieces often draw on his broader fascinations as an artist, writer and performance maker, exploring contradictory aspects of language – the speed, clarity and vividness with which it communicates narrative, image and ideas, and at the same time its amazing propensity to create a rich field of uncertainty and ambiguity.